-Examines western philosophical approaches to science and the scientific method, and the ideology of biology through an interdisciplinary approach.
+Examines western paradigms and approaches to science and the scientific method and the ideology of science, particularly biology.
 This course has a lab component.

 SCHL 272 Scripture: Paths of Faith [A: 3-0-0]3.

 Examines the major world religions, through an interdisciplinary approach.